-The Investment Manager is assigned diversification limits to manage shareholder exposures to external counterparties.
-Diversification limits are subject to the Investment Manager's independent portfolio monitoring and breach reporting processes.
+As described in section B above, investment management services are provided by LGIM.
+The investment manager is assigned diversification limits to manage shareholder exposures to external banking counterparties.
+These limits are subject to established portfolio monitoring and breach reporting processes.